RapDoodle/SwiftSearch/README.md

 1. Start the query engine

     ```bash
-    $ cd query

-    # Choose one of the two command to run the application
+    # Choose one of the two commands to run the application
     # Option 1:
-    $ java -jar ./target/query-*.jar
+    $ java -jar ./executables/query-*.jar

     # Option 2:
+    $ cd query
     $ ./mvnw spring-boot:run
     ```